Mike Yardley's definitive guide to shotgun choke - which explains what it is, what it does and how it affects your shooting

-When it comes to shotgun choke you may risk obsession, but knowing what’s what can make all the difference to your shooting.
-The Field’s definitive guide to shotgun choke is the only one to follow.
-Learn exactly what choke is, which should be used for which gun and which quarry, how to measure it and, perhaps most crucially of all, when to stop tinkering.
+Some shots will talk seemingly endlessly about shotgun choke.
+It can almost be an obsession.
+In my shotgun choke guide here I will talk you through what’s what and what can make a difference to your shooting.
+You will learn exactly what choke is, which should be used for which gun and which quarry, how to measure it and, perhaps most crucially of all, when to stop tinkering.

-Choke is one of those things, like gunfit, that should be visited occasionally and put out of mind once an informed decision has been reached concerning what best suits your needs.
+Choke is one of those things, like gunfit, that should be visited occasionally and put out of mind once an informed decision has been reached.
+(Read more on gunfit here.)

 If there are holes a bird could fly through – a 5in circle test is sometimes applied – or if the pattern is obviously too tight, your shotgun and its chokes may be working against you.